SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Guided Experience/model.md

 * How to release and deploy the model into an environment?

+**Important** <br><br>
+Open URL through the https://ca10-cr-consumer.ca10.build.cloud.sap/lobby Sign in with --> httpsazby5ihiu.accounts400.ondemand.
+Give the user name and password shared to you.

 ### Create a Business Process Project and add dependent project
 1. Create a Business Process Project by clicking on "**Create**" button.
 In the "Create Project" wizard, select "**Automated Process**" and click on "**Next**"